-Clearly, the covid-19 situation has been the hot topic of 2020 and there have been no other local developments that have had such a major impact.
+Clearly, the covid-19 situation has continued to affect the art world in 2021 and no other local developments have had as significant an impact as this.

-There have not really been any distinct trends in art law in Greece over the past year, although transactions have been subject to greater scrutiny from an anti money-laundering perspective, as is the case in general internationally.
+There have been no distinct trends in art law in Greece over the past year, although transactions have been subject to greater scrutiny from an anti-money laundering perspective, as is the case in general internationally.

 Yiannis Moralis is perhaps the artist whose work is most in demand locally, with works easily fetching between €200,000 and €500,000.
 Allegedly, there are works that have exchanged hands for just under €1 million.

-Greece has seen a couple of significant thefts and criminal law-related cases, including the purchase of a manuscript that proved to have been stolen from a monastery years ago.
-The collectors established that they had no knowledge of the crime and could not have anticipated that the work was stolen, as there was no description connecting the work with Greece in the auction's catalogue, so no charges were pressed against them.
+Greece has seen a couple of significant thefts and criminal law-related cases in the art world in recent years.
+The most remarkable case in 2021 was the arrest of the perpetrators of the theft of Picasso and Mondrian paintings from the National Gallery in 2012 and the return of two of the three stolen works.
+The purchase of a manuscript that was proved to have been stolen from a monastery years ago is another significant recent case.
+The collectors established that they had no knowledge of the crime and could not have anticipated that the work was stolen, as there was no description connecting the work with Greece in the auction's catalogue; therefore, no charges were pressed against them.